insightsengineering/git-synchronizer/README.md

   source:
     auth:
       method: token
-      # Name of environment variable storing the token.
+      # Name of environment variable storing the Personal Access Token with permissions to read source repositories.
       token_name: GITHUB_TOKEN
   destination:
     auth:
       method: token
-      # Name of environment variable storing the token.
+      # Name of environment variable storing the Personal Access Token with permissions to push to destination repositories.
       token_name: GITLAB_TOKEN

 # List of repository pairs to be synchronized.